ThomasHezard/RealTimeAudioProcessing/S2-C_OfflineAudioProcessor/README.md

 - apply some audio processing to the data,
 - write the modified data in a WAV audio file (using the external library `AudioFile`).

 This program is not real-time, but the provided architecture is compatible with real-time constraints.

+NB: The main program is written in C++ for easier audio file handling, but you will only have to write C code, you do not need to know the C++ language.

-The proposed architecture contains a class named `AudioProcessor`, defined and implemented in the files [`audio_processor.h`](sources/audio_processor.h) and [`audio_processor.cpp`](sources/audio_processor.cpp).
-This class is used in the main function - [`main.cpp`](sources/main.cpp) - as follows:
+The proposed architecture contains a struct named `AudioProcessor` with its associated functions, defined and implemented in the files [`audio_processor.h`](sources/audio_processor.h) and [`audio_processor.c`](sources/audio_processor.c).
+This struct is used in the main function - [`main.cpp`](sources/main.cpp) - as follows:
 - construction of an instance of `AudioProcessor` at the beginning of the program: [`main.cpp` line 35](sources/main.cpp#L35),
 - preparation of the `AudioProcessor`: [`main.cpp` line 36](sources/main.cpp#L36),
 - processing inside an audio process loop: [`main.cpp` line 52](sources/main.cpp#L52),